 Kira Silak’s story went viral when she wrote about how her first ayahuasca ceremony completely healed her from depression in National Geographic.
 It’s stories like this that add to the misconception that you can just show up and be healed.
 Yes, spontaneous transformation and miraculous healings can and do happen.
 In all my years of working with psychedelics, I’ve had a couple of notable experiences like this.

-I think it’s imperative to remember that plant medicines are aids and allies on the path; they simply remove the blocks that prevent us from our innate capacity to heal and wake up.
-They can illuminate the path before us, but we need to have the courage not only to take that first step but to have an ongoing commitment to stay true to the course each and every day.
+I believe it’s imperative to remember that plant medicines are aids and allies on the path; they simply remove the blocks that prevent us from our innate capacity to heal and wake up.
+They can illuminate the path before us, but we need to be willing to take the first step.

 Don’t fall into the trap of thinking that psychedelics are a panacea that will do all the heavy lifting and miraculously cure you and transform your life.
 You may be setting yourself up for disappointment with unrealistic expectations, and also relinquishing your personal power.

 Psychedelics and plant medicines are powerful aids, but make no mistake; you inevitably need to choose to show up and do the work in the very nitty-gritty moments of your life, when it counts the most.
 You need to rise to the occasion and not get triggered by your spouse, to close the fridge door when you’re mindlessly overeating, to put down the beer, to go for the run, to sit on your meditation cushion, to choose love over anger and kindness over resentment.
-You need to show up in these moments and be willing to make a new choice, to see positive changes take root in your day-to-day life.
+To see the positive changes take root in your day-to-day life, you do actually need to show up in these moments and be willing to make a new choice.

 Misconception #5: Another Method of Distraction?